dakep/pense-rpkg/cran-comments.md

 > installed size is > 5MB

-The package uses heavily-templated code (both internal and from RcppArmadillo), bloating the size of the library.
+The package uses heavily-templated code (both internal and from RcppArmadillo), increasing the size of the library.